bruvv/Tesla-dashcam-viewer-webapp/README.md

 The viewer will be available at `http://localhost:8080` by default.
 Use `CTRL+C` to stop the stack.

+## Smart Clip Navigation

+Every event retains all of its TeslaCam video files per camera.
+The viewer clusters them into chronological segments, ranks the most relevant moments as **Smart highlights**, and exposes the full timeline as liquid glass chips.
+This makes it easy to step through large events (e.g. 44 files from an extended Sentry trigger) without overwhelming the layout.

 ## Loading Footage

 1. **Preferred (Chromium desktop)** – Click **Connect Drive** and grant access to the `TeslaCam` directory when prompted.
 Brave requires enabling `brave://flags/#file-system-access-api` and allowing File System Access in site settings.